gloveboxes/Azure-Sphere-Learning-Path/Lab 2 - Send Telemetry from an Azure Sphere to Azure IoT Central/iot-central-lab-device.md

 4. Click **Create** to create the new device.

+---

-## Create an Azure IoT Connection String
+## Step 2: Create an Azure IoT Connection String

 1. Open the newly created device by clicking on the device name.